sourcegraph/handbook/content/departments/engineering/dev/process/incidents/extensibility_repo_name_log.md

 In an effort to be open and transparent, we are publishing answers to commonly asked questions from our enterprise customers here.
 We will continue to update this page as additional questions arise.

 **Was this just private repo names from GitHub.com or did it also include usage in GitHub Enterprise?**
-It also included Github Enterprise.
+It also included GitHub Enterprise.

 **I've checked managed Chrome instance logs, and it would appear nobody from our team has updated their browser extension since 2021-10-15.
 Does that mean we're unlikely to be impacted?**
 Correct, you were not impacted.